 Turns out, that might be your sunscreen.
 And different ingredients not only interact differently with the sun, they also have different effects on light versus dark clothing.
 (BTW, if you had no idea that there were, in fact, different sunscreen ingredients, the EWG's 2018 guide to sunscreens hit today to help you sort through everything there is to know.)

 In a new study published in the Journal of the American Academy of Dermatology, researchers tested a bunch of sunscreens for their ability to stain dark and light clothing.
-Though an SPF’s ability to stain doesn’t affect its ability to protect you from harmful rays, cosmetic chemist Stephen Alain Ko of the beauty blog Kind of Stephen noticed a trend—which can help you prevent these irksome stains from happening in the first place.
+Though an SPF's ability to stain doesn't affect its ability to protect you from harmful rays, it can still make for a pretty annoying laundry day.
+But don't worry: We tapped cosmetic chemist Stephen Alain Ko and Dr. Jessica Zinna, a senior scientist with Tide, to help you get rid of those irksome stains once and for all.

 Of course, now that you know how to remove the stains—should they happen—there's no excuse not to slather on the SPF on the reg.